Drug and Alcohol Rehab Staffordshire

 Bypassing free treatment services are highly recommended.
 With this in mind, if you do select a drug and alcohol rehab in Staffordshire, you will be better off.
 However, it is also important to consider the difficulties of remaining close to home while withdrawing from drugs and alcohol.

 Ultimately, the decision is up to you.
-However, here at Cassiobury Court, we highly advocate residential rehab, set at a distance.
+However, here at Cassiobury Court, we highly advocate residential drug rehab, set at a distance.
 This provides clients with greater focus and peace as they embark on the challenging yet worthwhile journey of drug and alcohol rehabilitation.

 Looking beyond Staffordshire will offer many benefits, from greater privacy and the ability to complete an intensive rehab programme, to the chance to utilise our specialist services here at Cassiobury Court.